jourdanrodrigues/bare-django-repo/docs/NEWAPP.md

 ## Setup the server

-1. In the app directory, remove everything that is not the Apache directory;
+1. In the app directory, remove everything but the Apache directory;

 > An empty `.env` file will be created here, but you can touch and fill it already